PokaNorbert/English-Primariatechirghiol.ro-Jira-Manual_Testing/README.md

 ! for any questions you can contact me !

-Soon all will be posted in English (in September).
+Soon all will be posted (period: September-October-November + study period for ISTQB and recaps: August-October)